gitlabhq/gitlabhq/doc/release/monthly.md

 # Monthly Release
 NOTE: This is a guide for GitLab developers.
-If you are trying to install GitLab see the latest stable [installation guide](install/installation.md) and if you are trying to upgrade, see the [upgrade guides](update).

 # **15th - Code Freeze & Release Manager**